oVirt/ovirt-site/source/feature/display-address-override.html.md

 *   In General subtab of the Cluster main tab a warning will be shown (the same format as in the General subtab of the Hosts main tab when the power management is not configured)
 *   The warning message will be the following: "Some hosts in this cluster have the console address overridden and some not.
 For details please see the Hosts subtab"
-*   The Hosts Subtab of the Cluster main tab contains a table with list of hosts.
-This table will be enriched by a new column named "Console Address" which will contain the address what will be returned as display address for any VM running on this host
+*   The Hosts subtab of the Cluster main tab contains a table with list of hosts.
+This table will be enriched by a new column named "Display Address Overridden" which will contain "Yes" if the display address for this host has been overridden, else will contain "No"

 #### REST API